 Click here to find out more about the recent School Games Review.

-There are a range of sponsorship opportunities available at School Games in Herefordshire and Worcestershire.
-If you would like to support more young people being active and enjoying sport, please get in touch or visit: https://www.sportspartnershiphw.co.uk/sponsorship
+If your business or organisation is looking for a way to promote your brand or company, there are a range of sponsorship opportunities available at the School Games in Herefordshire and Worcestershire.
+If you would like to support more young people being active and enjoying sport, please get in touch or visit: https://www.activehw.co.uk/sponsorship

 - School Games Operations